bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ----
 1. OPS Support for account affiliation - trainings/documentation?
 1. Partner support/status for BC Services Card
+1. "Create Account" option not present when user logged in.
+1. Entities to upgrade to the latest common components so clients can access transaction history (after the 16th) or a choice of login (BCeID vs BCSC) by the 29th
 1. Tri weekly status touch points

 ----